let-def/prof_alloc/Readme.md

     prof_spacetime view -e foo.exe spacetime-1234

+## Viewing profiles in emacs (sturgeon)

+To view a spacetime profile in emacs, first install sturgeon

+    opam install sturgeon

+and setup sturgeon-mode.
+Then:

+    M-x sturgeon-launch prof_spacetime_sturgeon

+and select spacetime profile prompted.

 ## Preprocessing spacetime profiles

 Processing a spacetime profile can take a while.
 To avoid redoing this